Joulik/TemperaturePredictionStudy/README.md

 ![figModel1](fig_model_1.png)

 A possible interpretation of the plots is the following.
-If we try to predict the minimum temperature of a given day by sampling randomly the minimum temperature of this day over the previous 40 years, and if we perform this kind of prediction a large number of times, i.e. during decades, the distance between the prediction and the actual temperature will be less than 1 degree on average.
+If one attempts to predict the minimum temperature of a given day by randomly sampling the minimum temperature of this day over the previous 40 years, and if we perform this kind of prediction a large number of times, i.e. during decades, the distance between the prediction and the actual temperature will be less than 1 degree on average (low bias).

-However, on average two out of three predictions will be within 5 degree of the observed temperature.
+However, on average two out of three predictions will be within 5 degree of the observed temperature (high variance).
 This is not very useful if we want to predict whether it is going to freeze.
-The plot also shows that it is not rare to be wrong by 10 degree with model 1.
+The plot also shows that it is not rare to be wrong by 10 degrees with model 1.

 ## Model 2